Medical Dictionary

 What can I expect when getting chemotherapy?

-You may get chemotherapy in a hospital or at home, a doctor's office, or a medical clinic.
-You might be given the medicines by mouth, in a shot, as a cream, through a catheter, or intravenously (by IV).
+You may get chemotherapy in a hospital, at home, at your provider's office, or a medical clinic.
+You might be given the medicines by mouth, in a shot, as a cream, through a catheter (a thin tube), or intravenously (by IV).

 Your treatment plan will depend on the type of cancer you have, which chemotherapy medicines are used, the treatment goals, and how your body responds to the medicines.